Jesarus/Priestess-Bot/README.md

 ## Notes

-## Security & Best Practices

-- **Never commit your Discord bot token or other sensitive data.**
-- Use environment variables for all secrets.
-- Keep your dependencies updated (`requirements.txt`).
-- Use the `data/` folder for all persistent data, never store data in code files.
-- Follow PEP8 and use docstrings for all functions and modules.
-- Use logging (not print) for errors and debug information.

----
-- The bot uses the [interactions.py](https://github.com/interactions-py/library) library for Discord integration.
+The bot uses the interactions.py library for Discord integration.
-- Make sure the bot has sufficient permissions on the server to read and send messages and attachments.
+Make sure the bot has sufficient permissions on the server to read and send messages and attachments.